Platypus-Tech/DFC-DOS/README.md

 1. Adding interenet connection
 2. Adding drivers for USB, Aux, and anything else more modern
 3. Heck, why not add a GUI!

+(Also, I don't know any Assembly language, so...)